|

 Since we didn’t have seat reservations, we arrived at the bus station 45 minutes early, were the first on the bus, and got 2 seats together in the middle of the bus one row behind the door.
 When we boarded we were told we could only choose a seat in the second half of the bus.

-You will get a seat on the bus but if you want to sit in the front half of the bus, want to ensure you sit together with your travel companion(s) or just don’t want to stress about where you’ll sit, I recommend adding a seat reservation.
-Pricing is like on airlines so it depends on which seat you’re reserving.
+If you have a ticket, you will get a seat on the bus.
+But if you want to sit in the front half of the bus, want to ensure you sit together with your travel companion(s) or just don’t want to stress about where you’ll sit, I recommend adding a seat reservation.
+Pricing is like on airlines so how much you pay depends on which seat you’re reserving.
 And do check back if seat reservations aren’t available when you book your ticket.

 We didn’t have any problems reserving seats on the other trips.
 We paid extra to reserve our choice of seats to Ljubljana but we didn’t for our Trieste day trip and lucked out by being assigned 2 seats together on the upper level just behind the panorama seats.